MeTazz1/SwiftUI-Template-MVVM/README.md

 # SwiftUI-Template-MVVM
-> A ready-to-use SwiftUI MVVM template to use when creating a new project, including Core Data and standard App Configuration
+> A ready-to-use SwiftUI Clean MVVM template to use when creating a new project, including Core Data, Generic type of data source for your ViewModels, a customizable ViewModelDataSource protocol and a standard App Configuration .

 This template is intended to reduce the amount of time it takes to create and setup a new project with SwiftUI.

 It includes a sample project that contains:
-* MVVM Design Architecture (Model - View - ViewModel) with a subfolder for each category,
+* A clean MVVM Design Architecture (Model - View - ViewModel) with a subfolder for each category,
+* Ready-to-go generic superclass to handle every type of data source used in your views,
 * CoreData setup,
-  * an example Item and its extension for custom methods and computer properties,
+  * an example Item and its extension for custom methods and computed properties,
-* Sample views using Core Data objects as ObservedObject, in a List
+* Sample views using Core Data objects as data source, in a List and Detail View
   * HomeView
   * DetailsView
-* Tests,
+* Tests cases,

 Feel free to clone this template and to reuse it!